CS 10001 COMPUTER LITERACY 3 Credit Hours

 CS 44901 SOFTWARE DEVELOPMENT PROJECT (ELR) (WIC) 4 Credit Hours

-With the supervision of the instructor, students will work in teams to design and implement a realistic software project similar to projects they would encounter in the workplace.
+With the supervision of the instructor, students work in teams to design and implement a realistic software project similar to projects they would encounter in the workplace.

-Prerequisite: CS 23001 with a minimum C grade; and junior standing.
+Prerequisite: CS 33901; and junior standing.

 Contact Hours: 3 lecture, 3 lab